PuneethKumarMS/react_To-Do_list/README.md

 ## 3. Run the Development Server:
 - npm run dev

-- Visit http://localhost:5173 to view the app in your browser.
+- Visit http://localhost:5173 to view the app in your browser(ctrl + click).